 Common challenges with the ALLL methodology include:

-- Staying abreast of regulatory changes to the ALLL and their impact on the reserve.
+- Staying abreast of regulatory and accounting changes (such as the CECL model) to the ALLL and their impact on the reserve.

 - Evaluating impaired loans according to ASC 310-10-35 and applying the correct impairment analysis.